merchise/xopgi.account/xopgi/xopgi_holdings/README.rst

 :author: Manuel Vázquez Acosta <manuel@merchise.org>

-This document is an **early draft**, meaning that is contents be inaccurate, incomplete and thus subject to future changes without notice.
+This document is an **early draft**, meaning that its contents may be inaccurate, incomplete and thus subject to future changes without notice.

 Introduction
 ============

 The purpose of this module is to support accounting tasks for companies organized as holdings.
-We understand a holding as company that owns another companies and that manage them (at least to the point needed by the holding) in the instance of Odoo.
+We understand a holding as a company that owns another companies and that manage them (at least to the point needed by the holding) in the instance of Odoo.